xyproto/orbiton/README.md

 * Being placed on a live image for a Linux or BSD distro, since it supports VT100, is small and self-contained, has a built-in log, man page and image viewer, can be used as `EDITOR=o visudo` and has built-in support for editing and formatting `/etc/fstab` files.
 * Write `X` number of words in a distraction-free fullscreen environment.
 Press `ctrl-g` to see the word count in the status bar.

+One of the goals of Orbiton is to be quick, polished and not annoying.
+If you experience anything annoying (that is not caused by the limitations of VT100), please submit a pull request or file a feature request.

 For a more feature complete editor that is also written in Go, check out [micro](https://github.com/zyedidia/micro).

 ## Screenshots